U8NWXD/oppia-wiki/Custom-Pylint-checks.md

 * is of type "STRING"
 * has value "Hello, world!", ignoring quotation marks.

 After designing any rule, it's important to consider what benign code it will raise errors on (false positives) and what bad code it will miss (false negatives).
-For our rule:

-* False positives

-  * Code that includes the string `Hello, world!` but doesn't print it will still raise errors.
-There probably aren't any good reasons to do this though.

-* False negatives

-  * Code that constructs the string `Hello, world!` instead of including it as a literal will pass the lint check.
-This is an acceptable imperfection though since developers are almost always going to use the string literal when writing a hello world program.
+Our rule suffers from the [same problems as the AST checker](#design-the-ast-checker).

 ##### Write the token checker code